suntorch/Dazzler/README.md

 Let's implement a storing all database operation into the DBLog table, after execution completes.
-Please be aware of when we execute any database operation from the event method, the execution must not trigger an events.
+Please be aware of when we execute any database operation from an event method, the execution must not trigger events.
 Otherwise, it will cause deadly recursive call for the event method and it will never end.

-Set **`noevent=true`** to disable triggering an events.
+Set **`noevent=true`** to disable a triggering events.

 ```C#